 How To Use Cardboard In Compost: Dos and Don’ts

-Cardboard is one of the most reusable materials we produce and one of the most wasted.
+Cardboard is one of the most reusable eco-friendly materials we produce and one of the most wasted, making up many of the trash landfills.

 However, not all cardboard is created equally, and there’s a bit of a trick to effectively composting it.